ehsanx64/php-test/README.md

 Apart from web-based tests there are also PHP-CLI sources.
 These files are placed in the cli directory.

+## Raw

+There's a raw directory in the root folder, this library contains raw source files that are not connected with the framework; in other words these are stand-alone sample sources.

 ## TODO

 Following are possible changes/imporvements for the future: